 Piazza Frederico II

 This ancient castle, or what is left of it, is the best place to visit in Cosenza to get a good view of the city as well as the mountains surrounding it.
-The castle was first built by the Normans and was ruined during one of the regions many earthquakes.
+The castle was first built by the Normans and was ruined during one of the many earthquakes in the region.